-We and Celgene are jointly collaborating on a worldwide development program for AG-881, wherein we share worldwide development costs and profits and Celgene would book any worldwide commercial sales.
+We and Celgene are jointly collaborating on a worldwide development program for AG-881, wherein we share worldwide development costs, subject to specified exceptions, and profits and Celgene would book any worldwide commercial sales.
+Either party may, at its own expense and with the other party's permission, undertake additional development activities outside of the scope of the development plan agreed upon with the other party.
 We will lead commercialization in the United States with both companies sharing equally in field-based commercial activities, and Celgene will lead commercialization outside of the United States with us providing one third of field-based commercial activities in the major EU markets.
 Under the AG-881 Agreements, we are eligible to receive up to \$70.0 million in potential milestone payments related to AG-881.
 We may also receive royalties at tiered, low-double digit to mid-teen percentage rates on net sales if we elect not to participate in the development and commercialization of AG-881.